Witzieshoek revolt: Overview

 In the 1950s, Witzieshoek (modern day Phuthaditjhaba) was part of a parcel of land bordering Lesotho in the former Orange Free State of South Africa that was designated as a native reserve of the Basotho ethnic group.
-The land, approximately 40,000 hectare, had been ceded to the Basotho under Paulus Mopeli – half-brother to King Moshoeshoe I of Lesotho – by the president of the Orange Free State Johannes Brand, in a peace treaty known as the "Khotso ya Mabele" or "Peace of Millet" in 1866.
+The land, approximately 40,000 hectare, had been ceded to the Basotho under Paulus Mopeli – half-brother to King Moshoeshoe I of Lesotho – by the president of the Orange Free State Johannes Brand, in a peace treaty known as the "Kgotso ya Mabele" or "Peace of Sorghum" in 1866.

 In 1936, the Native Trust and Land Act was passed by the South African parliament.
 This Act effectively created a body responsible for acquiring and maintaining small strips of land intended for blacks to farm and cultivate; in the name of "betterment", the body would come to impose laws permitting the culling of stock to avoid overgrazing.
 This intervention was met with resistance by the Basotho in Witzieshoek and in the 1950s, after a series of protests and court actions, a stand-off between the community and local authorities turned violent, resulting in the deaths of more than thirteen people.